WHEN???... Israel's "exceedingly great army"Ezekiel 37:10

 The first thing we see is that the nations listed in Isaiah 11 agree with those listed in Psalm 83, and are necessarily implied in the phrase “surrounding nations” in Zechariah 12.
 Here is the list, (above right)...

-These 3 passages, then, are dealing with those same enemy nations which continue today as those countries with border or immediately surrounding Israel .
+These 3 passages, then, are dealing with those same enemy nations which continue today as those countries which border or immediately surround Israel .

 Who is the "exceedingly great army" of Israel, and when will they rise up to conquer these “surrounding peoples" ?
 The answer to this question is found in our fourth passage,

 The hand of the LORD was upon me, and He brought me out by the Spirit of the LORD

 and set me down in the middle of the valley; and it was full of bones...Then He said to me,

 "Prophesy to the breath, prophesy, son of man, and say to the breath, 'Thus says the Lord GOD,

 "Come from the four winds, O breath, and breathe on these slain, that they come to life."

 So I prophesied as He commanded me, and the breath came into them, and they came to life,